-(m) Deferred Compensation Plan
+(o) Deferred Compensation Plan

 UOSA offers its employees a deferred compensation plan in accordance with Internal Revenue Code, Section 457.
 The funds are held in a trust and managed by a third party.
 Therefore, UOSA is no longer reporting such assets and associated liabilities on its statement of net position as stated under GASB Statement No. 32 (Accounting and Financial Reporting for Internal Revenue Code Section 457 Deferred Compensation Plans).
-UOSA's contributions to the deferred compensation plan for the fiscal years ended June 30, 2022 and 2021 were \$210,482 and \$222,178, respectively.
+UOSA's contributions to the deferred compensation plan for the fiscal years ended June 30, 2023 and 2022 were \$220,395 and \$210,482, respectively.

-(n) Compensated Absences
+(p) Compensated Absences

 UOSA's employee benefits program provides for the earning and accumulation of vacation and sick leave.
 The accumulation of vacation leave is based on years of service.
 Employees with less than 10 years of service are limited to 240 hours, employees with 10 to 20 years of service are limited to 320 hours and directors or employees with 20 or more years are limited to 400 hours.
 Accumulated vacation hours in excess of the limit are transferred to sick leave.
 Accrued vacation leave balances are paid to employees who terminate employment.
-The liability for accrued vacation leave as of June 30, 2022 and 2021, was \$1,571,728 and \$1,504,240 respectively.
+The liability for accrued vacation leave as of June 30, 2023 and 2022, was \$1,652,503 and \$1,571,728 respectively.

 Sick leave may be accumulated up to 480 hours for employees in the VRS Hybrid plan and up to 1040 hours for all other full-time employees.
 Sick leave accumulation was not limited prior to July 1, 2015 and hours accumulated prior to that date are not subject to the current policy limits.
 A portion is paid upon termination based on years of service and does not exceed 25% of the total accumulated balance.
-As of June 30, 2022 and 2021, the liability for accrued sick leave was \$853,518 and \$817,734 respectively.
+As of June 30, 2023 and 2022, the liability for accrued sick leave was \$852,828 and \$853,518 respectively.

-(o) Risk Management
+(q) Risk Management

 UOSA is exposed to various risks of loss related to torts; thefts of, damage to, and destruction of assets; errors and omissions; injuries to employees; and natural disasters.
 UOSA purchases insurance coverage for risks including workers' compensation, automobiles, boiler/machinery use, land use, public officials' liability, crime, general liability, and earthquake.
-UOSA has not incurred any environmental losses through June 30, 2022 and in the past three years there were no insurance settlements that exceeded insurance coverage.
+UOSA has not incurred any environmental losses through June 30, 2023 and in the past three years there were no insurance settlements that exceeded insurance coverage.
 Costs resulting from non-insured losses will be charged to operations when incurred.

-(p) Estimates
+(r) Estimates